Tag: incense

 2) Most parents would not willingly allow their children to go astray.
 Why do you think God appears to?
 Does God really willingly allow this?

-3) In general, is poorly misunderstood and poorly used.
+3) In general, freedom is poorly misunderstood and poorly used.
 How do you see that reality around you?

 • Bringing Gifts